cityofaustin/vision-zero/atd-toolbox/get_lookup_table_changes/README.md

 ### Run the script

-1. If running locally, start your local instance.
+1. Start your local instance with a fresh replica of the production database.

 2. Run the script.
 The output migration files will be saves to `./migrations`.